• View of Indian Cliffs from the Devils River.

 Courtesy Barker Texas History Center of UT Austin

 Taking a closer look at the modern landscape of Lake Amistad can tell a person much more about the history of the area than they might at first expect.
-Surprisingly, the history of the Lower Pecos River Region begins far before the U.S. Military’s early camps and outposts and goes far beyond the beginning days of the Southern Pacific Railroad.
+Surprisingly, the history of the Lower Pecos River region begins far before the U.S. Military’s early camps and outposts and goes far beyond the beginning days of the Southern Pacific Railroad.
 The first visitors to the canyons that now form Amistad NRA arrived some 12,000 years ago following herds of large ice-age animals that grazed the grassy upland plateaus and ventured deep into the canyons for water.
-And although the people might be gone, they’ve left a legacy of their lifeways in the artifacts and rockart that grace the canyon walls.
+Although the people might be gone, they’ve left a legacy of their lifeways in the artifacts and pictographs (rock paintings) that grace the canyon walls.
+You can view some of these artifacts and learn more about them on the NPS Museum Collections page.